Grid Multifactor Authentication

 Topics in this article:

-- For the "Enabled" option use the drop-down menu to select Yes.
+- For the "Enabled" option, select Yes from the drop-down menu.

 - For the "Permit Offline Access" option, use the drop-down menu to choose from the following: